bbglab/intogen-plus/docs/source/usage.rst

 Each cohort must contain, at least, the chromosome, position, ref, alt and sample.
 Files are expected to be TSV files with a header line.

+.. important:: All mutations should be mapped to the positive strand.
+   The strand value is ignored.

 In addition, each cohort must be associated with:

 - cohort ID (``DATASET``): a unique identifier for each cohort.